Mary McAleese: Second term (2004–2011)

 McAleese's first seven-year term of office ended in November 2004, but she stood for a second term in the 2004 presidential election.
 Following the failure of any other candidate to secure the necessary support for nomination, the incumbent president stood unopposed, with no political party affiliation, and was declared elected on 1 October 2004.
 She was re-inaugurated at the commencement of her second seven-year term on 11 November 2004.
 McAleese's very high approval ratings were widely seen as the reason for her re-election, with no opposition party willing to bear the cost (financial or political) of competing in an election that would prove difficult to win.

 On 27 January 2005, following her attendance at the ceremony commemorating the sixtieth anniversary of the liberation of Auschwitz concentration camp, she created friction by referring to the way some Protestant children in Northern Ireland had been raised to hate Catholics, just as European children "for generations, for centuries" were encouraged to hate Jews.
 These remarks provoked outrage among unionist politicians.
 McAleese later apologised, conceding that her comments had been unbalanced because she had criticised only the sectarianism found on one side of the community.

 She was the Commencement Speaker at Villanova University in Villanova, Pennsylvania, on 22 May 2005.
-The visit prompted protests by conservatives because of the president's professing heterodox Catholic views on homosexuality and women in priesthood.
+The visit prompted protests by conservatives because of the president's professing heterodox Catholic views on homosexuality and women in the priesthood.
 She was the commencement speaker at the University of Notre Dame on 21 May 2006.
 In her commencement address, among other topics, she spoke of her pride at Notre Dame's Irish heritage, including the nickname the "Fighting Irish".

 She attended the funeral of Pope John Paul II on 8 April 2005, and the Papal Inauguration of Pope Benedict XVI on 24 April 2005.

 McAleese attended the canonisation by Pope Benedict XVI in Rome of Charles of Mount Argus on 3 June 2007.
 She was accompanied by her husband, Martin, Cardinal Desmond Connell, Mary Hanafin, the Minister for Education and Science, together with bishops and other pilgrims.
 She later met the Pope and embarked on other official duties, including a trip to St. Isidore's College, a talk at the Pontifical Irish College and a Mass said especially for the Irish Embassy at Villa Spada chapel.

-In August 2007, she spoke out against homophobia at the International Association of Suicide Prevention 24th Biennial Conference.
+In August 2007, she spoke out against homophobia at the International Association of Suicide Prevention's 24th Biennial Conference.